poinck/ocelot/README.md

 - *optional* `tmd` to show local temperature, see [tm](https://github.com/poinck/tm)

 Things to come (order is priority):
-- side-panel, see "./idea" and [THIS](https://poinck.de/screenFetch-2016-02-16_22-45-33.png) awesome screenshot; will use new ocolletcor multiplexer-script
 - lock screen on lid-close (provided as systemd.unit-file)
 - lock screen before hibernate or standby
 - take screenshot, using `scrot`